ShouyeLiu/SBayesOmics/README.md

 | LD reference | Block definitions and matching block/molecular LD, with SNP order and allele orientation. |
 | Truth and provenance | Original effects, realized variances, genotype scales, seeds and input/version checksums. |

-The simulator's optional text exports and the current C++ input contracts should be checked explicitly, including headers and relative phenotype paths.
+Downstream exporters must be implemented separately and checked against the C++ input contracts, including headers and relative phenotype paths.
 Writing an RDS file is not itself a completed C++ input export.
 See the [BayesOmics documentation](https://shouyeliu.github.io/softwares/content-softwares.html) for the downstream data-management workflow.